Some of those who were present said to one another indignantly, “Why has the perfume been wasted like this?

 would have been ok

-anointing is over the top
+anointing is over the topnot wanting to complicate

 make more awkward